Get News & Updates Directly To Your Inbox

 ConstipationWhen you can’t go, where do you go?
 Believe it or not, lots of people with constipation go to the emergency room.
 There are things your doctor can do to help you “out” – so start there.
 If you’re experiencing signs of bowel obstruction, your doctor will know where to send you.

 Sore throat Vampire got you by the throat?
-While it hurts, your sore throat may not need a trip to the emergency room.
-You may just need a checkup that you can get from a doctor, retail health clinic or urgent care center.
+While it hurts, your sore throat may not require a trip to the emergency room.
+You may just need to see your doctor or have it checked out at a local retail health clinic or urgent care center.
 If it’s more serious, they’ll know what to do.

 WoundsDid you drive a pitch fork through your toe while fighting off zombies?
-Believe it or not, you may not need to spend the money to go to an ER.
+Believe it or not, you may not need to spend money to go to an ER.
 An urgent care center can handle X-rays, stitch you up and give you medication to fight any infection.

 A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2022 Health Care Service Corporation.
 All Rights Reserved.